7 lessons from the full-time freelance blogger - Jobidea24 - Jobidea24 - Learn Everyday New

 There's a common misconception that you must write about complex topics to make good money as a freelance writer (or that you have to be an "expert" at something), but that's not the case.

 Get back up to speed.
-If you're knowledgeable about a topic, you can produce a relevant blog post in twice the instant time, increasing your equivalent hourly rate.
+If you're knowledgeable about a topic, you can produce a relevant blog post twice instantly, increasing your equivalent hourly rate.
 On the other hand, if you're writing about a topic you need to become more familiar with, it's likely to take a long time.

 Decide what hourly rate you're comfortable with, consider each job individually, and charge accordingly.